A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Validation of the Benchmark for Sparse Coding Via the Weighted -Norm Minimization

-In order to achieve a tractable solution to Eq.~\eqref{eq:29}, a general assumption is made, and with which even a closed-form solution can be achieved.
-Specifically, $\textbf{\emph{L}}$ can be regarded as a noisy observation of $\textbf{\emph{X}}$, and then the assumption is made that each element of $\textbf{\emph{E}}=\textbf{\emph{X}}-\textbf{\emph{L}}$ follows an independent zero-mean Gaussian distribution with variance ${\sigma}^{2}$.
+Since the basic unit of the GSC model is {patch group} and in order to achieve a tractable solution to Eq.~\eqref{eq:32}, a general assumption is made, and with this even a closed-form solution can be achieved.
+Specifically, $\textbf{\emph{l}}$ can be regarded as a noisy observation of $\textbf{\emph{x}}$, and then the assumption is made that each element of $\textbf{\emph{e}}=\textbf{\emph{x}}-\textbf{\emph{l}}$ follows an independent zero-mean Gaussian distribution with variance ${\sigma}_n^{2}$.
 Provided this assumption, we have the following theorem.